LudIQ-Support/LudIQ-Privacy-Policy/README.md

 > * **Status:** Individual Developer
 > * **Registration Number:** Not applicable
 > * **Contact Address:** Ludiq.support@gmail.com
-> * **Data Protection Contact:** savi.godineau@gmail.com

-For any questions regarding this policy or your data, you can reach out via the email addresses above.
+For any questions regarding this policy or your data, you can reach out via the email address above.

 ---